Measuring and Benchmarking Large Language Models' Capabilities to Generate Persuasive Language: Measuring Persuasive Language

-\paragraph{Source data} We want to measure persuasive language across different domains and intentions, and therefore start by selecting data from various domains.
-We balance our dataset so that half of the original text consists of news excerpts, and half consists of utterances from chats or debates.
-We also select different data sources based on whether the underlying persuasion mostly aims to influence a receiver's actions (click, vote, donate, etc) or beliefs (such as political views or moral opinions).
-We use data from resources with some existing signals for persuasiveness, such as annotations on propaganda techniques, logical fallacies, scores of clickbait severity and `like' scores from a debate, and the signal of knowing someone's task is to persuade.
-We choose such data to ensure that there is content in the text on which to either reduce or amplify persuasion.
-We select text from the following sources: \begin{itemize}[noitemsep] \item \textbf{PT-Corpus} News annotated with propaganda techniques on the span level \cite{EMNLP19DaSanMartino} \item \textbf{Webis-Clickbait-17} Social media teasers of news (Twitter), annotated for clickbait \cite{potthast-etal-2018-crowdsourcing} \item \textbf{Winning-Arguments} Conversations from the subreddit ChangeMyView with good faith discussions on various topics, `like' scores on the utterance level \cite{tan2016winning} \item \textbf{PersuasionForGood} Crowdsourced conversations on persuasion to donate to charity, utterances marked as persuader or presuadee \cite{wang2019persuasion} \item \textbf{ElecDeb60to20} U.S. presidential election debates, annotated with logical fallacies on the utterance level \cite{goffredo2023argument} \end{itemize} We show the distribution of the different sources in our dataset in Figure~\ref{fig:source_dist}, in which we also mark whether we characterise the sources as mainly influencing beliefs or actions and genre of news/utterances.
+We create the dataset \textsc{Persuasive-Pairs} with human evaluations of the relative difference in persuasive language in short texts across different domains.
+The terms of use are listed in App.~\ref{appendix:terms}. \paragraph{Source data} We want to measure persuasive language across different domains and intentions.
+We balance our dataset so that half consists of news excerpts, and half of utterances from chats or debates.
+We also select data sources where persuasion mostly aims to influence receiver actions (click, vote, donate, etc) or beliefs (such as political views or moral opinions).
+We use data with some existing signal for persuasiveness, such as annotations on propaganda techniques, logical fallacies, scores of clickbait severity and `like' scores from debate, and knowing the task is to persuade.
+We thus ensure it is possible to reduce or amplify persuasion. \begin{itemize}[noitemsep] \item \textbf{PT-Corpus} News annotated with propaganda techniques on the span level \cite{EMNLP19DaSanMartino} \item \textbf{Webis-Clickbait-17} Social media teasers of news (Twitter), annotated for clickbait \cite{potthast-etal-2018-crowdsourcing} \item \textbf{Winning-Arguments} Conversations from subreddit ChangeMyView good faith discussions, `like' scores on utterance level \cite{tan2016winning} \item \textbf{PersuasionForGood} Crowdsourced conversations on persuasion to donate to charity, utterances marked as persuader or presuadee \cite{wang2019persuasion} \item \textbf{ElecDeb60to20} U.S. presidential election debates, annotated with logical fallacies on utterance level \cite{goffredo2023argument} \end{itemize} We show the distribution of the different sources in our dataset in Fig.~\ref{fig:source_dist}, in which we also mark whether we characterise the sources as mainly influencing beliefs or actions and genre of news/utterances.
 We discard texts above a certain length to ensure that the mental load in the annotation task of comparing two texts remains manageable.
-All data is English; more details in Appendix~\ref{appendix:sec:pairs}.
+All data is English; more details in App.~\ref{appendix:sec:pairs}.